 Members of the Council have direct control over the Council's financial and operating policies.
-The total of members' salaries paid in 2022/23 is shown in Note 1.29.
+The total of members' salaries paid in 2023/24 is shown in Note 1.29.
 Under the Code of Conduct, Members are required to record in the Register of Members' Interests any financial and other personal interests.
 The Register is open to inspection by the public and is available on an individual Member basis on the Council's website.
 Members who declare an interest do not take part in any discussion or decision relating to grants made or works or services commissioned.

 Related party Relationship and transaction details Amount £'000 Neuadd Pentre Aberporth Village Hall One member is a trustee.
-Funding provided for various support schemes/projects including cost of living, food poverty, LEADER project and community grant for renovation 19 Llechryd Coracle Hall One member is a trustee.
-Grant paid for LEADER project.
-3 Theatr Mwldan One member is a trustee.
-Support for the Arts and event partnership projects 79 D C Evans Plant Hire Ltd One member is a company secretary.
+Funding provided for various schemes/projects including Changing Spaces provision, Direct Food Support and community grant for renovation 46 Theatr Mwldan One member is a trustee.
+Contribution towards Cardigan Other Voices Festival 61 D C Evans Plant Hire Ltd One member is a company secretary.
 Payments for various highways works.
-90 Cyngor Bopeth Ceredigion Citizens Advice Bureau One member is a director.
-Payments made as part of Warm Homes Fund project 9 Borth Community Hub One member is trustee and treasurer.
-Grants paid for various support schemes including cost of living, food poverty and activities for Ukrainian refugees 11 Cerbydau Cenarth Coaches One member is a director.
+25 Cyngor Bopeth Ceredigion Citizens Advice Bureau One member is a director.
+Payments made as part of Warm Homes Fund project 157 Borth Community Hub One member is trustee and treasurer.
+Grants paid for various support schemes including Direct Food Support and Discretionary Homeless Prevention 5 Cerbydau Cenarth Coaches One member is a director.
 Payments for school transport.
-592 Gwasanaeth Angladdau Lewis Funeral Services One member is the owner.
-Payments for funeral costs where next of kin/executor not known.
-18 Neuadd Goffa Talgarreg Memorial Hall One member is a trustee.
-Grant paid for LEADER project 2 Total 823
+603 4CG Cymru 2010 Ltd One member is a trustee.
+Grant paid for LEADER project 17 Cardigan Castle Exterprises One member is a Director.
+Grant paid for LEADER project 7 West Wales Care & Repair One member is a Voluntary Director.
+Various grants to support independent living for residents 120 Total 1,041

-The following transactions related to elected members took place during the year 2022/23:
+The following transactions related to elected members took place during the year 2023/24: